noaa-afsc/EBS_pollock/runs/README.md

 WHAM for wham model try...

-ss for SS3 model tries...
+ss for SS3 model tries..."base" is main case, "tight" constrained selectivity, "flex" flexibile selex

 CEATTLE folder is for porting from the GOA pollock example to bridge with single-species mode of EBS pollock

+SAM folder for a try w/ stockassessment.org